 Patients who are tired of or unresponsive to prescription drugs are turning to natural types of medicine; and cannabis requests to physicians are increasing exponentially.
 The following document is intended to clarify and answer some of the questions that physicians may have.

 TCN support staff and physicians have in place standard policies and procedures to deal with patient screening, intake, assessment and documentation.
-This includes identifying patients with risk factors to cannabis use.
-It is important to convey that the use of cannabis is simply a part of an overall strategy to assist the patient in achieving an improved quality of life.
+This includes identifying patients with risk factors

-Vaporization, with occurs at between 180 and 200 degrees C (just short of combustion with occurs at 230 degrees C) offers a much more efficient and less harmful method of ingestion.
+Vaporization, which occurs at between 180 and 200 degrees C (just short of combustion with occurs at 230 degrees C) offers a much more efficient and less harmful method of ingestion.
 According to University of California researchers, smokeless and odourless cannabis-vaporizing devices deliver the same or a higher level of active therapeutic ingredients and produces the same biological effect as smoking cannabis, but without the harmful toxins.